ethz-asl/active_grasp/README.md

 # active_grasp

+Accompanying code for our IROS 2022 submission: Closed-Loop Next-Best-View Planning for Target-Driven Grasping.

 ## Setup

 While the policies are hardware-agnostic, the experiments are designed to work with a Franka Emika Panda and an Intel Realsense D435 attached to the wrist of the robot.